Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 It quickly became a global brand.
 It operates in hundreds of cities around the world.
 The company offers many services, including standard rides, premium options, and carpooling.

-For the twelve months ending September 30, 2024, Uber’s total revenue is expected to be around $41.955 billion.
-It is showing 16.7% growth from the previous year.
+- For the twelve months ending, Uber’s total revenue is around $44 billion in 2024, showing 16.7% growth from the previous year.

 This growth suggests that Uber’s business approach is successfully taking advantage of the rising demand for ride sharing.